 Blend/process with olive oil until a smooth paste or desired consistency forms.

-This looks like a yummy nutty sesame dough.
+Looks like a yummy nutty sesame paste.

 Recipe: Homemade Tahini

 Olive or Sesame or Peanut Oil (I used olive oil) About 1/4 cup per 1 cup of seeds

 Toast the sesame seeds for about 5 minutes in a (350°F) preheated oven or in a dry skillet over medium heat on the stove for about 5 minutes until fragrant.
 Shaking/stirring frequently.

 Store in a tightly covered jar in the refrigerator.